cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 CachingClinic management interface (implemented by its Clinic object) via JMX.
 On JDK 1.5, you can start up the JDK's JConsole to see and use the exported bean.
 On JDK < 1.5, your application server's JMX infrastructure needs to be used.
+Note that special setup is necessary on WebLogic <= 8.1 and on JBoss: see "jmxExporter" definition in "applicationContext-jdbc.xml" for details!

 The Spring distribution comes with all required Hibernate and OJB jar files to be able to build and run PetClinic on those two ORM tools.
 For TopLink,